Why attend Governor focus conference?

 Session 1: Setting the scene - a national policy update

-Chris will provide an overview of the key issues or the NHs provider sector with a particular emphasis on those areas of greatest concern to councils of governors.
+Chris will provide an overview of the key issues facing the provider sector, with a particular emphasis on those areas of greatest concern to councils of governors.

-Delegates will be invited to discuss the topic above and feedback their views to the panel.
+Delegates will be invited to discuss a topic (which will be announced shortly) and feedback their views.

 Lunch, showcase and networking